kizu/kizu.ru/src/posts/2023-03-15-anchor-positioning-experiments/index.en.md

 If you have your thoughts on this topic as well, it would be nice if you would write them down in [an issue about this](https://github.com/w3c/csswg-drafts/issues/8165#issuecomment-1469912952).

+#### Update from 2023-05-05

+The issue was closed by simplifying the acceptance criteria, allowing targeting absolutely positioned elements that are earlier in the DOM (see [this PR](https://github.com/w3c/csswg-drafts/pull/8779))!
+And, as an addition to that, when multiple acceptable anchors share a name, the _last_ one of them would be used, which would be very helpful for this exact case with the sidenotes.
+Can’t wait for this change to appear in Chrome Canary to test it out!

 ## Conclusion

 That’s it for now.
 I did _a lot_ of other experiments — some of which were also very promising, but if I had tried to fit everything into this article, I would’ve never finished it.
 The last few years have been _very_ good for CSS in general, with so many great features coming our ways, and we have so many other things on the roadmap!
 Maybe I would write more about anchor positioning, or I would write about something else — I don’t know yet.
 But the future is bright, and so many once-impossible things become closer and closer to us.